 How Long Will I Need to Wear Invisalign?

 This depends on the severity of your orthodontic problems.
 Some patients will have a very short treatment time, such as 6 months for small gaps, while others with more severe malocclusions could need to wear Invisalign for a few years.
 The average length of treatment is 12-18 months and most patients enjoy a shortened length of treatment compared to metal braces.

 To care for your aligners, you need to clean them twice a day with a soft bristle toothbrush and either denture cleaning solution or Invisalign cleaning crystals.
 You should soak your aligners once a day for a deeper clean, but don’t soak them for longer than 15 minutes.

 Remember to remove them before eating and drinking hot or flavored beverages.
 Brush and floss your teeth after eating before putting your aligners back in.
 Store your aligners in their storage case when you aren’t wearing them so they don’t become lost or damaged and rinse your aligners when taking them out and before placing them back over your teeth.

 Invisalign is a unique orthodontic treatment that enables you to correct misaligned teeth without disrupting your smile.

 You can also eat a restriction-free diet, feel more comfortable due to gentle pressure on your teeth, and the removability of the aligners makes treatment more hygienic.
-Contact us at Shine Dental today to schedule a consultation with Dr. Katelyn Miller and find out if Invisalign is right for you.
+Contact us at Shine Dental today to schedule a consultation with our Sunbury dental team and find out if Invisalign is right for you.